Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The upscale island town of Coronado exudes class and charm, plus some gorgeous beaches.

-The island is accessed via the instantly-recognizable Coronado bridge (one of San Diego’s many historic landmarks) or by the Silver Strand state beach, a slim spit of land that connects to Imperial Beach.
+The island is accessed via the instantly recognizable Coronado bridge (one of San Diego’s many historic landmarks) or by the Silver Strand state beach, a slim spit of land that connects to Imperial Beach.

 Imperial Beach

-The Southernmost San Diego beach community celebrates beach, culture, and community.
+This southernmost town celebrates beach, culture, and community.

-Imperial Beach is the southernmost town on the West Coast USA, separated from Mexico only by the stunning wetlands of the Tijuana Slough National Wildlife Refuge (one of the best spots for bird-watching in San Diego).
-Due to its proximity to the border, the town is flavored (literally) by Mexico and contains some of the best burritos and tacos you can find.
+Imperial Beach is the southernmost town on the West Coast.
+It’s separated from Mexico only by the stunning wetlands of the Tijuana Slough National Wildlife Refuge (one of the best spots for bird-watching in San Diego).

 Point Loma, Pacific Pacific Beach, Mission Beach, Coronado and Lajolla Shores are my favorite Beach neighborhoods in San Diego, California